-1. Tākina’s convention centre sits across two levels and is purpose-built for international and local conferences, with capacity for up to 1,600 attendees.
+1. Tākina’s convention centre sits across three levels and is purpose-built for international and local conferences, with capacity for up to 1,600 attendees.

 2. The Convention Centre will be operated by Te Papa, bringing together two world-class venues, operated by one local, experienced team under the brand 'Tākina Events' in the heart of New Zealand’s capital.